SteviLen420/TQE_simulation/TQE_FOUNDATIONAL_LAWS_OF_THE_UNIVERSE.md

 $$

 Whenever I write $f$ inside a tier, I really mean the corresponding $f^{(k)}_{\text{eff}}$.
 Saying that it is “proportional to” some classical expression is shorthand for “the same bias survives coarse-graining and now masquerades as that law.”

+With these definitions in hand I treat the remainder of the hierarchy as interpretive mappings: Tier 0 supplies the axioms, while Tiers 1–8 report how the same kernel looks after coarse-graining onto familiar physical manifolds.
+Whenever a formula reads “$\propto$” you should read it as a heuristic bias or Boltzmann analogue rather than a strict derivation; I flag the most technical tiers when stronger assumptions are needed.

 ---